client9/client9-website-2017/content/post/combat-ready-presentations.md

 ### Skip the light-weight fonts

-Keynote with your default of  Helvitica Neue Light, I'm looking at you!
+Keynote with your default of  Helvetica Neue Light, I'm looking at you!

 ### Be careful the full-frame background image

-Cetainlly the occasional use of full frame images is ok (especially for the title slide, and team pictures).
+Cetainly the occasional use of full frame images is ok (especially for the title slide, and team pictures).
 But beyond that there are few reasons to reconsider the full-frame background image.

 Size: Ideally you'll want your presentation under 5MB so it can be emailed without duress from various corporate email servers or have gmail complain about a file being too big

 Text Contrast: unless the image has large areas of white or dark space, getting text to stand out can be challenging.

-Failure case:  no idea why but I'll been at a few places where the rproject is either so washed out you can't tell what the image is.
+Failure case: no idea why but I'll been at a few places where the projector is either so washed out you can't tell what the image is.
 Worse I've seen some that completely turned the background into a pixelated noises mess.

 Consider using a image that goes fills the space horizontally but leaves enough room vertically to add your headline and footer.